• Skip to primary navigation

 Jump to Recipe

-This cheesesteak pasta skillet meal comes together in a single pan in 30 minutes, making weeknight dinner a breeze.
-Ground beef, pasta, bell peppers, and onions are coated in a creamy sour cream and cheese sauce.
+Cheesesteak pasta comes together in a single pan in 30 minutes, making weeknight dinner a breeze.
+Ground beef, pasta, bell peppers, and onions are coated in a sour cream and cheese sauce.

 A wooden spoon scooping cheesesteak pasta from a metal pan.

 This one pan dinner makes the perfect weeknight comfort meal.
-If you grew up on hamburger helper, cheesesteak pasta may feel a little nostalgic!
+If you grew up on hamburger helper, you're going to love this cheesesteak version!

 Elbow macaroni, crumbled ground beef, onions, and bell pepper are coated in a flavorful sauce made with sour cream and shredded monterey jack cheese.
-This recipe has similar flavors to my recipe for cheesesteak style sloppy joes.
+This recipe has flavors similar to my reader favorite recipe for cheesesteak style sloppy joes.

 The best part is that this recipe comes together in a single sauté pan in about 30 minutes.
 All you need are some simple pantry ingredients to get started.